-- Apprentice Judge must have successfully completed at least 1 (one) OAAS Judging School in EACH Category that they wish to become certified PRIOR to apprenticing for that Category - After completing the corresponding judging school, the person must apprentice in EACH Category with at least 3 (three) different OAAS Certified Judges at no less than 3 (three) different fairs with hands on experience, helping to make decisions on winners. - Apprentices should endeavour to network with certified judges at judging schools to let them know you are interested in apprenticing and the Categories you are interested in. - It is the apprentice's responsibility to contact judges to set up apprenticeships.
-Judges may contact apprentices. - Apprentices SHALL NOT contact agricultural societies to set up an apprenticeship as it is up to each judge if they wish to accept apprentices and/or who they apprentice with - An apprentice may contact agricultural societies to ask for the judges' names for specific categories so the apprentice can contact the judge regarding apprenticing. - If a judge is planning on working with an apprentice judge, the judge should confirm and/or ask permission of the agricultural society prior to the fair.
+- Apprentice Judge must have successfully completed at least 1 (one) OAAS Judging School in EACH Category that they wish to become certified PRIOR to apprenticing for that Category - After completing the corresponding judging school, the person must apprentice in EACH Category with at least 3 (three) different OAAS Certified Judges at no less than 3 (three) different fairs with hands-on experience, helping to make decisions on winners. - Apprentices should endeavour to network with certified judges at judging schools to let them know you are interested in apprenticing and the Categories you are interested in. - It is the apprentice's responsibility to contact judges to set up apprenticeships.
+Judges may contact apprentices. - Apprentices SHALL NOT contact agricultural societies to set up an apprenticeship, as it is up to each judge if they wish to accept apprentices and/or whom they apprentice. - An apprentice may contact agricultural societies to ask for the judges' names for specific categories so the apprentice can contact the judge regarding apprenticing. - If a judge is planning on working with an apprentice judge, the judge should confirm and/or ask permission of the agricultural society prior to the fair.

-- The Apprentice Judge is a volunteer who works with a paid Judge to learn and enhance their judging skills and techniques, but does not have the final authority to select the prize winners. - The Apprentice Judge should realize that there will be no renumeration payment, but if lunch is provided, they are welcome to be included.
+- It is the expectation that a Certified Judge will work with one Apprentice Judge in each Category and the associated classes.
+They may work with a different Apprentice in a different Category. - The Apprentice Judge is a volunteer who works with a paid Judge to learn and enhance their judging skills and techniques, but does not have the final authority to select the prize winners. - The Apprentice Judge should realize that there will be no remuneration or payment, but if lunch is provided for the judges, the society may wish to include the Apprentice.